GayanKod/100-days-of-code/log.md

 ### Day 03: September 20, 2021

 **Today's Progress**: Today I created a Medium type Greedy Question for a Hackerrank Platform based competition.
 Since this is a competition, I cannot public the code or the question.
 To create this algorithm, I used python 3.
+And this question about a Investigation of a Sherlock Holmes.

 **Thoughts:** This question based on a story of Sherlock.
 I hope this will be very interest in competitors.
 I am also a Sherlock Holmes fan.
 That's why I make this question based on a Sherlock's story.